gymreklab/cse185-spring18-week5/CSE185_Week5_PartII.md

 | 11 | 89011046 | rs1393350 | A |
 | 6 | 396321 | rs12203592 | T |

-For example, TODO example calculation with my SNPs in excel file, use same format as they can use below
+For example, TODO example calculation with my SNPs in excel file, use same format as they can use below.

 For this part of the lab, we'll be working with a smaller set of samples independent from our original GWAS.
 A VCF file containing these 6 variants for our samples can be found in the `public/week5` directory: